brettcannon/python-launcher/README.md

    1. Check for a shebang
    1. If executable starts with `/usr/bin/python`, `/usr/local/bin/python`,
-      `/usr/bin/env python` or `python`, proceed based on the version found (bare `python` is considered the equivalent of not specifying a specific Python version)
+      `/usr/bin/env python` or `python`, proceed based on the version found (bare `python` is considered the equivalent of not specifying a Python version)
 1. Use the version found in the `PY_PYTHON` environment variable if defined (e.g. `PY_PYTHON=3` or `PY_PYTHON=3.6`)